Catholics Living Laudato Si’: GCCM’s Top 10 Highlights for 2017

 8. Sharing Laudato Si’ with the World

 Sharing the Laudato Si’ message with the Catholic family is a big priority for GCCM.
 To empower robust local efforts on Laudato Si’, we increased the size and strength of our network, growing the number of member organizations to 650 and sharing a Laudato Si’ newsletter.
 Complementing in-depth work on the local level, we facilitated massive awareness campaigns.
 During the Luján Pilgrimage in Argentina, approximately 1.5 million pilgrims passed through a Laudato Si’ Station.
-During Pope Francis’ trip to Colombia, 50,000 sustainability guides were distributed in the Pope’s mass with young people.
+During Pope Francis’ trip to Colombia, 23,000 environmental pilgrim’s guides were distributed in the Pope’s mass with young people.
+The guides were made by Domus Omnia Consulting in accordance with the agreement signed with the MCMC.
+Also, we thank VIDERE design, CAR Regional Autonomous Corporation, Secretary of the Environment of Bogota SDA for their contribution and the authorization of the Archdiocese of Bogota.
 GCCM partnered with all of the Rome-based Pontifical Universities to produce a joint diploma on Laudato Si, with GCCM staff leading parts of the program, in what promises to be transformative initiative that could be expanded to Catholic universities around the globe.

 9. Praying with Laudato Si’